Graph-theoretic insights on the constructability of complex entangled states: Graph representation of quantum optics experiments

-\textbf{Absence of multi-edges.} Chandran and Gajjala \cite{Gajjala} proved that the dimension of an $n$ vertex experiment graph is at most $n-3$ even when bi-chromatic edges are present for simple graphs.
+Chandran and Gajjala \cite{Gajjala} proved that the dimension of an $n$ vertex experiment graph is at most $n-3$ even when bi-chromatic edges are present for simple graphs.
 Their techniques can be extended to get the same bound when multi-edges are present and bi-chromatic edges are absent.

+\textbf{Absence of bi-chromatic edges.} In quantum physical terms, this is equivalent to saying that the two-photon correlations that built up the experimental result can only have the same mode in their computational basis.
+For example, they can be $|0,0\rangle,|1,1\rangle$ or $|0,0\rangle+|1,1\rangle$ but not $|0,1\rangle$ or $|1,0\rangle$.

-\textbf{Absence of bi-chromatic edges.} Ravsky \cite{ravsky} proposed a claim connecting this problem to rainbow matchings.
+Ravsky \cite{ravsky} proposed a claim connecting this problem to rainbow matchings, i.e., a matching in which all edges have a different colour.
 Using a result of Kostochka and Yancey \cite{Kostochka2012LargeRM}, he showed that the dimension of an $n$ vertex experiment graph is at most $n-2$.
 Neugebauer \cite{neugebauer} used these ideas and did computational experiments.
-For valid experiment graphs with a small number of vertices, Cervera-Lierta, Krenn, and Aspuru-Guzik \cite{CerveraLierta2022designofquantum} translated this question into a boolean equation system and found that the system does not have a solution using SAT solvers.
+For GHZ experiment graphs with a small number of vertices, Cervera-Lierta, Krenn, and Aspuru-Guzik \cite{CerveraLierta2022designofquantum} translated this question into a boolean equation system and found that the system does not have a solution using SAT solvers.
 In particular, they show that for graphs with monochromatic edges, GHZ states with $n=6$, $d \geq 3$ and $n=8$, $d\geq 4$ cannot exist.
-The authors further conjectured the following more general claim \begin{conjecture} It is not possible to generate an $n>4$ vertex experiment graph with dimension $d\geq \dfrac{n}{2}$. \end{conjecture}
+The authors further conjectured the following more general claim \begin{conjecture}[Cervera-Lierta et al. conjecture] It is not possible to generate an $n>4$ vertex experiment graph with dimension $d\geq \dfrac{n}{2}$. \end{conjecture}

+Note that \Cref{quantumconjecture} is much weaker than \Cref{krenn_gu_conj}.
+One may wonder why should \Cref{quantumconjecture} be stated since its correctness would be implied if \Cref{krenn_gu_conj} is proved.
+However, \Cref{krenn_gu_conj} seems to be strong from the currently available evidence.
+In particular, the major part of the intuition to formulate \Cref{krenn_gu_conj} stems from the failure of computational experiments using PyTheus \cite{AIquantum2} to produce small graphs with desired properties.
+However, it is well known that many conjectures formulated based on experiments on graphs of small size can potentially be wrong.
+This is because many intricate structural features of graphs manifest themselves only in large graphs.
+In our opinion, experiment graphs with reasonably high (a constant $\geq 3$) dimensions may exist, albeit such graphs are likely to be extremely structured and, therefore, rare to find.